Basic plotting with Matplotlib¶

 plt.show()

-Seaborn is provided within the base Anaconda environment.
+Seaborn is provided within the base

-Marker styles
+Marker styles¶

-In the above example just the line has been plotted, but markers can also be added for each data point.
-The marker style can be set with the marker keyword argument.
-The full range of marker styles are listed on the marker page, but here we will list a few:
+In the above example just the line has been plotted, but markers can also be added for each data

-• "." - a point
+- a point"o"

-• "o" - a circle
+- a circle"v"

-• "v" - a downwards pointing triangle
+- a downwards pointing triangle"*"

-• "*" - a star
+- a star"+"

-• "+" - a plus
+- a plus"x"

-• "x" - a cross
+- a cross"s"

-• "s" - a square
+- a square

-The marker size can be set with the markersize keyword argument, and whether the marker is filled or not can be set using the markerfacecolor keyword argument:
+The marker size can be set with the markersize

 markers = ["o", "v", "*", "s"]